-Workers who have been with the company for more than one year but less than five can make approximately $57K per year on average.
-The largest fraction of Rush University Medical Center people (33 percent) have been working for five to nine years and earn around $68K annually on average.
+Workers who have been with the company for more than one year but less than five can make about $56K annually on average.
+The greater proportion of employees (38 percent) report five to nine years of experience and bring home median pay of $68K per year.

 Certifications and Degrees

-Monetary compensation comes to approximately $71K annually for Advanced Cardiac Life Support Specialists, far surpassing the earnings of non-credentialed workers.
-Bigger paychecks are awarded to Basic Life Support Specialists with credentials; these people earn around $68K per year on average.
-Rush University Medical Center provides the highest financial reward to those with a Bachelor's Degree — these employees rake in about $75K annually.
+Monetary compensation comes to $80K per year for Advanced Cardiac Life Support Specialists, far surpassing the earnings of non-credentialed workers.
+Basic Life Support Specialists with credentials can live quite comfortably; median salaries come in at about $76K annually.
+Rush University Medical Center provides the highest financial reward to those with a Master of Business Administration (MBA) — these employees rake in around $89K per year.

 Benefits and Perks

 As part of compensation, Rush University Medical Center gives paid vacation to two-fifths of survey participants and paid sick leave to a sixth of workers.
 Workers can easily stock up on retirement savings by participating in several options such as a 403(b) plan, a 401(k) plan, and a company pension plan.
 Most workers report having health insurance, and a large number of workers report having dental coverage.
 Rush University Medical Center employees also enjoy perks such as tuition reimbursement and life insurance.